|Previous College:||Univ. of Tennessee|

 |Master's Degree:||Human Performance and Sport Studies|

-Alicia Gorman's tenure as the Carnegie Mellon University head diving coach has resulted in three diving coach of the year honors and multiple athletes competing on the regional and national stage.
+Alicia Gorman's tenure as the Carnegie Mellon University head diving coach has resulted in four diving coach of the year honors and multiple athletes competing on the regional and national stage.

-Gorman earned her third University Athletic Association (UAA) Diving Coach of the Year award on the men's side following Gabe Bamforth's championship performance in 2016.
-Gorman also mentored Bamforth to the NCAA Championships in three straight seasons where he became the first male diver in program history to earn All-America distinction.
-In 2018, Bamforth finished 8th on the 1-meter board and 16th on the 3-meter board for his third and fourth finish in the top 16.
+Gorman earned her fourth University Athletic Association (UAA) Diving Coach of the Year award on the men's side following the 2019 season when two divers earned All-UAA honors and senior Gabe Bamforth was the 1-meter champion for the second time in his career.
+Gorman also mentored Bamforth to the NCAA Championships in four straight seasons where he became the first male diver in program history to earn All-America distinction.
+In 2019, Bamforth was joined by freshman Judson Kyle at the NCAA meet with each earning a top 16 finish.

 For two straight years, three female divers made the regional diving meet with Machika Kaku advancing to the NCAA Championships three times.
 Kaku earned All-America Honorable Mention honors in 2015 and 2017 and set the 1-meter school record as a freshman and the 3-meter school record as a senior.

-In 2018, Gorman mentored two freshmen women who qualified for the regional diving meet while senior DeShawn Green earned his first regional accomplishment.
+In 2019, Gorman mentored two sophomore women to their second regional diving meet while senior DeShawn Green earned his first regional accomplishment in 2018.

 Additionally, Gorman mentored Matt Kuhn to two UAA Men's Diver of the Year awards (2007, 2009).
 In 2008, junior Charlotte Jennings earned All-America Honorable Mention on the 1-meter board at the NCAA Championships while 2007 marked the program’s first male diving champion in UAA competition.